KoryNunn/blazon/README.md

 # Frigin-fast

+On an i7 laptop:

-1000,000 non-trivial Types can be defined on an i7 laptop in ~700ms 100,000 non-trivial passing checks can be performed on an i7 laptop in ~130ms 10,000 non-trivial failing checks can be performed on an i7 laptop in ~37ms
+100,000 non-trivial Types can be defined in ~700ms

+100,000 non-trivial passing checks can be performed in ~130ms

+10,000 non-trivial failing checks can be performed in ~37ms

 # Available base types: